 This paper aims to provide students with a sound grasp of the theory, principles and practice of financial management of business enterprises, including those that are owner operated and controlled.
 Emphasis is on finance theory, and the application of this theory to the specific circumstances of new business enterprises.
 This paper also aims to familiarise students with practical techniques that will assist in asset management, arranging finance, analysing enterprise performance, and planning the future of the business, and ensuring that the principles of sound financial management are fully understood and recognised as critical to the survival and success of new business enterprises.

 GBE.RM: Research Methodology

-To introduce students to statistical analysis techniques that are commonly applied within a business environment; outline research methodology, design and ethical considerations; and provide a “thinking framework” for formulating a dissertation proposal which will subsequently be developed into a comprehensive, research based, strategic or business plan.
+Introduces students to statistical analysis techniques that are commonly applied within a business environment.
+This paper outlines research methodology, design and ethical considerations and provides a “thinking framework” for formulating a dissertation proposal which will subsequently be developed into a comprehensive, research based, strategic or business plan.

 GBE.807 Research Dissertation

-The aim of the research dissertation is to allow students to carry out the specific research for which initial planning was completed in paper GBE.RM: Research Methodology.
-This enables the student to generate an extended piece of original work, that tests his or her ability to, apply accrued skills in research, data collation and analysis, draw valid conclusions, formulate recommendations, and report findings from the investigation in an appropriate academic format that complies with current good practice.
+The aim of the research dissertation is to allow students to carry out the specific research dissertation for which initial planning was completed in Paper GBE.RM: Research Methodology.
+The research dissertation enables the student to generate an extended piece of original work that tests his or her ability to: apply accrued skills in research, data collation and analysis; draw valid conclusions; formulate recommendations; and report findings from the investigation in an appropriate academic format that complies with current good practice.